 [Regulation 19DB inserted in Gazette 26 Aug 2011 p.
 3485-6.]

 19D.
-Notice of plan to be given
+Adoption of plan, public notice of to be given

 (1) After the adoption of a strategic community plan, or modifications of a strategic community plan, under regulation 19C, the local government is to give local public notice in accordance with subregulation (2).